FlowFuse/website/src/blog/2024/10/how-to-build-automate-devops-pipelines-node-red-deployments.md

    - node red devops pipeline
 ---

-When deploying a critical application flow update in your manufacturing or automotive process, it is important to perform testing and validation.
+When deploying any update in your manufacturing or automotive process, it is important to perform testing and validation.
 The smallest errors can lead to a production outage.
 In such cases, having a quick and reliable deployment process is essential for maximising uptime and minimising downtime.
 <!--more-->
 For developers using Node-RED, setting up a comprehensive DevOps pipeline can make all the difference.
 In this blog, we’ll explore how to build and automate DevOps pipelines specifically for Node-RED deployments.
 You’ll discover practical tips and tools to streamline your process, ensuring your applications are always ready to support your operations.